How is Technology training typically done – an overview

 How does having labs benefit learners

 With Cloudlabs by Spektra Systems, security is a given.
-So, learners can utilise the platform for conducting proof of concepts (POC) and sales demos.
+So, learners can utilize the platform for conducting proof of concepts (POC) and sales demos.
 With self-paced learning, they can prepare and confidently face certification examinations as well.
-Since they come replete with support and trainer on-hand, they do away with the need for installation and co-ordinated IT support.
+Since they come replete with support and trainer on-hand, they do away with the need for installation and coordinated IT support.

 Impact of hands-on labs on learning

 Virtual labs overcome limitations seen in other technology training and application modes.
 Offering quick and scalable options, virtual labs are easy to set up too.
-From Development, Operations and Support to sales teams – Cloud-based labs or virtual labs come with the promise of reducing anomalies and expanding your potential to perform.
-With no need for investing in expensive infrastructure locally, access limited feature editions or download software that bloat developer systems, cloud-based training platforms are easily accessible and convenient to use even on the go!
+From Development, Operations, and Support to sales teams – Cloud-based labs or virtual labs come with the promise of reducing anomalies and expanding your potential to perform.
+With no need for investing in expensive infrastructure locally, accessing limited feature editions, or downloading software that bloats developer systems, cloud-based training platforms are easily accessible and convenient to use even on the go!

-From the workers’ perspective, they develop and refine their capability.
+From the workers’ perspective, they develop and refine their capabilities.
 This not only increases their earning potential but paves way for professional growth with more challenging roles and responsibilities coming their way.
-With such expertise, they also become valuable resources for the organisation.
+With such expertise, they also become valuable resources for the organization.

 Hands-on labs-in a nutshell

-With a vested interest or not- organisations that spend on technology training hold a competitive edge.
-Whatever be the motivator, industries that conduct training end up creating better-skilled workers, determining the growth of businesses and ultimately, translates into a better economy for the nation.
+With a vested interest or not- organizations that spend on technology training hold a competitive edge.
+Whatever be the motivator, industries that conduct training end up creating better-skilled workers, determining the growth of businesses, and ultimately, translating into a better economy for the nation.
 Our dependence on technology is here to stay.
 So is innovation.